googlefonts/variable-components-spec/variable-components-spec.md

 - GlyphData[numGlyphs]
 - VarStore

 The core of the format is the Component.
 For ‘VarC’, a glyph is an array of components.

-‘VarC’ depends highly on ‘glyf’: for example, the number of components in a glyph is needed to parse a ‘VarC’ glyph, but that number can only be found in the ‘glyf’ table.
+‘VarC’ depends highly on ‘glyf’: for example, the number of components in a ‘glyph is needed to parse a ‘VarC’ glyph, but that number can only be found in ‘the ‘glyf’ table.

 The data for a component is stored as part of the glyph data.

 The transformation data is stored as individual optional fields which can be used to construct a transformation matrix.

 Transformation fields: